-This Policy Development Work Plan has been discussed with the Policy Coordinator:

-Phase II.
-OBTAINING TRUSTEES' DIRECTIONS AND DRAFTING POLICY

-This Policy Development Work Plan will be discussed at the Governance and Policy Committee meeting held on: January 8, 2020

-Creating the Draft Policy
+This Pol ⊠ Yes □ No icy Development Work Plan has been discussed with the Policy Coordinator: Phase II.
+OBTAINING TRUSTEES' DIRECTIONS AND DRAFTING POLICY icy Development Work Plan will be discussed at the Governance and Policy tee meeting held on: January 8, 2020 Creating g the Draft Policy

-The draft Policy will be created and aligned with the current Policy Template (see Operational Procedure PR501, Policy Development and Management, Appendix A): Yes

-Detailed information on the proposed policy provisions, including findings of the policy equity assessment: See Appendix B: Draft Provisions - Specialized Schools and Programs Policy

-As part of the Policy development, it is recommended to consider integrating the Policy with applicable provisions from P046, Directional Statements for Middle Level Education (Junior High School), Special Education Low Incidence Sites, Specialized Programs, and Optional French Programs.
-Other provisions from P046, including those related to optional French programs, would be considered and merged with related policies under review (e.g., the French-as-a-Second Language Policy (P080), Optional Attendance Policy (P013)).

-A review of leading practices for similar policies across jurisdictions has been completed and is included with this Work Plan.
-See Appendix C

-Phase III.
-INTERNAL REVIEWS AND SIGN-OFFS

-The draft Policy will include input from TDSB departments affected by the Policy:

-- ⊠ Business Operations and Service Excellence - ⊠ Equity, Well-Being and School Improvement - ⊠ Human Rights and Indigenous Education - ☑ Leadership, Learning and School Improvement - School Operations and Service Excellence

-In addition, the following departments will be required to sign-off on the proposed draft Policy:
+The draft Policy will be created and aligned with the current Policy Template (see Operational Procedure PR501, Policy Development and Management, Appendix A): ☑ Yes ☐ No Detailed information on the proposed policy provisions, including findings of the policy equity assessment: See Appendix B: Draft Provisions - Specialized Schools and Programs Policy As part of the Policy development, it is recommended to consider integrating the Policy with applicable provisions from P046, Directional Statements for Middle Level Education (Junior High School), Special Education Low Incidence Sites, Specialized Programs, and Optional French Programs.
+Other provisions from P046, including those related to optional French programs, would be considered and merged with related policies under review (e.g., the French-as-a-Second Language Policy (P080), Optional Attendance Policy (P013)). ☑ A review of leading practices for similar policies across jurisdictions has been completed and is included with this Work Plan.
+See Appendix C Pha ase III.
+INTERNAL REVIEWS AND SIGN-OFFS Pha The draft Policy will include input from TDSB departments affected by the Policy: Pha Pha The draft Policy will include input from TDSB departments affected by the Policy: □ Business Operations and Service Excellence □ Equity, Well-Being and School Improvement □ Human Rights and Indigenous Education □ Leadership, Learning and School Improvement Pha The draft Policy will include input from TDSB departments affected by the Policy: □ Business Operations and Service Excellence □ Equity, Well-Being and School Improvement □ Human Rights and Indigenous Education □ Leadership, Learning and School Improvement □ School Operations and Service Excellence In addition, the following departments will be required to sign-off on the proposed draft

-- ⊠ Legal Services

-- $\boxtimes$ Governance and Board Services

-- Government, Public and Community Relations

-Following internal reviews and TDSB departments' sign-offs, the draft Policy will be submitted to Director's Council on: